Course Packing List

 - Wristwatch with second hand (easier and more practical than holding your phone)

 - Paper and Pen or Pencil (pencils work in the rain)

 - Wicking, Non-Cotton Long Underwear Top and Bottom

 - Insulating, Non-Cotton Top and Bottom

 - Sleeping Pad

-- Day Pack large enough to fit all of the above (you’ll be carrying your pack with you everywhere, and using it during scenarios).
+- Day Pack to fit all of the above and have with you each day

-Additional Useful but Optional Items: Personal first aid kit, sunglasses, sunscreen, camera, bug repellent, ball cap or visor, and any gear you tend to have with you outdoors, such as a Crazy Creek chair®, so you can practice using it in scenarios for splinting, etc. If you’re spending nights away from home, you might want slippers and/or shower shoes.
+Covered travel mug, lawn chair for outdoor classroom, personal first aid kit, sunglasses, sunscreen, camera, bug repellent, duct tape, ball cap or visor, and any gear you tend to have with you outdoors so you can practice using it in scenarios for splinting, etc.